AMEER-HAMZA-RANA/AMEER-HAMZA-RANA/README.md

 - Continuously learning new technologies and frameworks to stay on top of industry trends

 ## Projects:
-I have contributed to several projects across different domains, including e-commerce websites, business websites, blogs, and custom web applications.
+I have contributed to several projects across different domains, including e-commerce websites, business websites, and custom web applications.
 You can explore some of my work here on GitHub.
 I also enjoy contributing to open-source projects and collaborating with other developers to make the web a better place.

 * 🌍  I'm based in Pakistan (also available remotely)